Frequently Asked Questions

 4. How can I get a Dodge Poet to come to my high school?

 For more information about the Dodge Poetry Program and arranging a visit to your school, click here.

-Submissions are now closed for the 2018 Festival.
-Please visit our Submission Guidelines page in January 2019 to learn how to be considered for the 2020 Festival.
+We are no longer accepting submissions for poets who wish to read at the 2020 Festival.
+Please visit our Submission Guidelines page in January 2021 to learn how to be considered for the 2022 Festival.

 More than sixty videos featuring short readings by Festival Poets who participated in the 2006, 2008 and 2014 Dodge Poetry Festivals can be found on our YouTube channel: www.youtube.com/grdodge.

 Five PBS television series, including four hosted by Bill Moyers, feature extensive footage shot at past Festivals: